logo for nutrition-and-you.com

 Selection and storage

-Tarragon leaves are available fresh during late spring and summer season.
-Growing tips gathered for fresh use.
-Oftentimes, the herb is grown in the backyard and fresh leaves are readily available for cooking.
-Leaves may be harvested at flowering time for drying slowly in gentle heat.
-Dried tarragon can be available in the herb stores year around.
+French tarragon leaves can be available fresh during the late spring and summer season.
+Its terminal growing tips may be gathered for fresh use.
+Oftentimes, the herb is grown in the backyard so that its fresh leaves can easily be gathered for immediate use in cooking.

 Preparation and serving methods

 Fresh tarragon herb should be washed before use in cooking.
-In general the herb is added in small amounts to recipes at the last moment in order to retain flavor and taste.
+In general, the herb is added in small amounts to recipes at the last moment in order to retain flavor and taste.

 Culinary uses